sr99622/avio/README.md

 git clone --recursive https://github.com/sr99622/avio.git
 ```

-The avio source code comes with a small test file that you can use to verify
+The avio source code comes with a small test file that can be used to verify
 the operation of the program.

 ```bash